 Damn the Torpedoes, along with Petty’s next two records, mark his most consistent period – all a little flawed, but loaded with great material.

 Petty again became embroiled in a legal dispute for Hard Promises.
 Due to his newfound fame, MCA wanted to issue his album at a superstar price of $9.98.
 Petty threatened to name the album eight ninety eight, and MCA backed down.
-After the arena rock of Damn the Torpedoes, Hard Promises is more modest and more intimate album of Petty songs.
+After the arena rock of Damn the Torpedoes, Hard Promises is a more modest and intimate album of Petty songs.

 The best-known and best song opens Hard Promises – ‘The Waiting’ is a glorious slice of Byrds-inspired pop.
 The intro opens with the subdominant chords and the verse melody opens with the dominant chord, making it unclear what key the song is during its opening bars.
 ‘The Waiting’ is the standout classic, but there’s plenty of solid Petty material here.
 The album title is taken from ‘Insider’, the most gorgeous piece Petty ever recorded with Stevie Nicks on harmony vocals and Tench’s vibrato-laden organ.
 Rockers like ‘Nightwatchman’ and ‘A Thing About You’ are enjoyable, and Hard Promises finishes strongly with the ballad ‘You Can Still Change Your Mind’.